 Value-added tax (VAT)

 Armenia’s current VAT law is based loosely on the principles of the European Union (EU) VAT Directive.
 Armenia operates the input-output model of VAT.
 VAT-registered persons may deduct the VAT on their inputs from the VAT charged on their sales and account for the difference to the tax authorities.

 The VAT recoverable amount is the negative difference between the output and input VAT.
-The taxpayer may receive the VAT recoverable amount from the State Budget on a semi-annual basis, after it is substantiated by examination by the tax authorities.
+The taxpayer may receive the VAT recoverable amount from the State Budget on a monthly basis.

 Exported goods and services are generally charged at zero-rate.
 Advertising, consulting, marketing, design, engineering, legal, accounting, audit, data processing, and other related services are charged at zero-rate if the receiver of the services is outside of Armenia.
 Various supplies, including most financial and education services, are VAT-exempt.

 Non-residents that do not have a registered PE in Armenia bear the responsibility to account and pay the VAT for the transactions that result in Armenian VAT if the party to contractual relations is not a VAT payer.